 Essential Responsibilities, Duties & Tasks

-50% – Provide on-site, in-home case management which includes: housing stability assessment, case planning, advocacy, resource referral, monitoring progress and adjusting the goal plan as needed.
+Case Management: Provide on-site, in-home case management which includes housing stability assessments, case planning, advocacy, resource referrals, monitoring progress and adjusting goal plans as needed.
 Maintain resident case load and manages timelines, reporting and documentation requirements; works with residents to create an individualized service plan with goals and objectives, monitors and reviews progress and adjusts as needed.
-Review’s resident budget and assess need for supportive services.
+Review resident budget and assess need for supportive services.
 Provides crisis intervention and advocacy to residents.

-Orient new resident to the program.
+Program Supervision: Orient new residents to the program.
 Explain and enforce program policies and procedures to ensure residents know what is expected to maintain housing stability.
 Meet with new households bi-monthly until resident is stable and connected to services, and monthly thereafter, or as needed.
 Schedule at least one monthly visit in resident unit, to ensure good maintenance of unit and compliance with lease.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.Full Job Description